 California is one of just a few states that recognizes "pure" comparative negligence.
 In practice, this implies that even if you were somewhat to blame for the events that led to your accident, you might still be able to seek compensation from others who are legally liable for their careless, reckless, or purposefully dangerous behavior.

 Some states make it illegal for injury victims to seek compensation from others if they are primarily to blame for the harm they have endured.
 Other states limit victims' rights to seek compensation if they were less than 50% at fault for the incident.
-California, on the other hand, has no such limit on comparative negligence.
+On the other hand, California has no such limit on comparative negligence.

 As a result, if you are found to be partially at blame for your accident, you will be entitled to receive less compensation than if you were not at fault at all.
 For example, suppose your damages are estimated at $100,000, and you are held responsible for 25% of the responsibility in your accident.
 In that case, you will still be able to seek approximately $75,000 in damages from those responsible for the remaining 75% of the fault.

 It's worth noting that some of these liability risks aren't usually evident or straightforward at first.
 In some instances, there may be no way to determine if the trucking company that employs one of the drivers involved in your truck accident was engaging in illegal tactics at the time of your collision.
-However, it might help if a Los Angeles Personal Injury Attorney conducts an investigation.
+However, it might help if a Truck Accident Lawyer in California conducts an investigation.